 According to UTS Law Faculty rules, assignments (assessment items) received via fax, email or DX will not be accepted.
-Assignments (assessment items) are to be submitted in the Assignment Box located in the Law Reception area on Level 3 of the Faculty of Law.
+Assignments (assessment items) are to be submitted in the Assignment Box located in the Student Reception area of the Law Faculty at Building 2, Level 16.

 Under no circumstances will unmarked assignments be handed back to students once they are submitted.
 Instead, students are recommended to re-submit another copy of their assignment with the relevant changes and a note to their lecturer.

 1. You must attach a UTS Law Assignment Cover Sheet to the front page of your assignment.

 - Make sure you complete the entire form and sign the 'Acknowledgment of Original Work' section.

 - Do not detach either half of the form.
 The bottom half is retained as proof of assignment lodgement within the Law Reception.

 - Do not submit assignments in plastic folders or covers.